 - Lampshaded in the game, when on the last day Gabriel comments as he reads his horoscope that somewhere in town is a schoolteacher who is very, very puzzled.

-- Played with a bit in the first Breath of Fire game.
-The seer, Bleu, tries to determine the party's future by looking at a crystal ball.
+- Played with a bit in Breath of Fire I. The seer, Bleu, tries to determine the party's future by looking at a crystal ball.
 It shatters, but she simply shrugs and mutters that it's probably nothing to worry about.

 - In Diablo II: Lord of Destruction, the seer of Harrogath, the home base for the expansion back, has her hair turn white, goes shrieking mad, and dies when she sees what's coming.